krprzenioslo/Hystrixwiki2/Configuration.md

 <a name='CommandFallback'/>
 ### Fallback

+Properties that control how [HystrixCommand.getFallback()](http://netflix.github.io/Hystrix/javadoc/com/netflix/hystrix/HystrixCommand.html#getFallback(\)) is executed.
+These properties apply to both ExecutionIsolationStrategy.THREAD and ExecutionIsolationStrategy.SEMAPHORE.

 #### fallback.isolation.semaphore.maxConcurrentRequests

-Max number of requests allows to a [HystrixCommand.getFallback()](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommandKey.html#getFallback(\)) method from the calling thread.
+Max number of requests allows to a [HystrixCommand.getFallback()](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html#getFallback(\)) method from the calling thread.

 If the max concurrent limit is hit then subsequent requests will be rejected and an exception thrown since no fallback could be retrieved.